foxtartaglia/foxtartaglia/README.md

 ### ╭【   ♡・ Basic info 】  ・・

 Call me Alek or Emma, I am nonbinary and possibly genderfluid so I am okay with all pronouns, I am a Childe oshi and yumeshipper (I also kin him but not a "oh I am him!"
 I just very much relate to him mostly with how he and his family dynamic works.).
 I am absolutely MORTIFIED to make friends.
 Please interact first I am very scared of everyone highkey and I'm lonely.
+I also have a very long actual kin list, but my highest kins are prob Lucy from fairytail and Zhongli from genshin

 ⎯⎯⎯⎯ ・ ✧・ ⎯⎯⎯⎯